publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIX/m__us_usc_t8_s1364.md

     (c) __History and projections__

-    The information (referred to in subsection (b) of this section) contained in each report shall be—
+    The information (referred to in subsection (b)) contained in each report shall be—

         (1) described for the preceding three-year period, and